 Theoretical animal Eδ18OPO4 values

+The use of Eδ18OPO4 values are widespread within the δ18OPO4 community and are used to benchmark measured values with values that have potentially lost their original signal through intracellular cycling, specifically through the enzyme pyrophosphatase.
+However, there is much uncertainty as to how relevant this theoretical equilibrium is in many situations, and we acknowledge that in terms of animal gut processes other cycling pathways may predominate.

 The normal temperature of cattle is 38.6°C, with anything outside of a range of 38.0 to 39.2°C indicating ill health[40].
 When combined with the range of δ18OH2O values measured in faeces and with the range expected for the ground/drinking water in the region, a Eδ18OPO4 range of values from +13.2 to +14.0‰ is expected assuming body water δ18OH2O value is similar to ground water and +18.1 to +19.9‰ if the δ18OH2O values within faeces are used and are taken to represent the animal body water (Figure 1).

 Extractable faecal δ18OPO4 values

 As it was shown that the resin extractable PO4 was not derived directly from the lysis of microbial cells it was not possible to compare ‘free’ PO4 to ‘microbial’ PO4.
-However, the δ18OPO4 of the ‘free’ PO4 ranged between +13.0 and +15.0‰ which is very similar to those data reported for slurry PO4 by Granger et al[19] which ranged between +12.0 and +15.0‰ despite being extracted differently and representing a much more heterogeneous source material (Figure 1).
+However, the δ18OPO4 of the ‘free’ PO4 ranged between +13.2 and +15.3‰ which is very similar to those data reported for slurry PO4 by Granger et al[19] which ranged between +12.0 and +15.0‰ despite being extracted differently and representing a much more heterogeneous source material (Figure 1).
 There was no apparent relationship in the δ18OPO4 values and the animal variables; however, the scope of the study was too limited to investigate variables such as age, gender, breed, etc. The δ18OPO4 values reported within this study indicate that the slurry δ18OPO4 values are caused by the PO4 in animal faeces.
-The δ18OPO4 values of the faeces themselves however, are at, or slightly above, the range of Eδ18OPO4 values based on the ground/drinking water δ18OH2O values.
-However, all values are at least 2.5‰ lower that the Eδ18OPO4 value range calculated from the δ18OH2O value of faecal water, water that should be far more representative of the body water of the animal[39].
+The δ18OPO4 values of the faeces themselves however, are at or slightly above, the range of Eδ18OPO4 values based on the ground/drinking water δ18OH2O values.
+However, all values are at least 2.8‰ lower that the Eδ18OPO4 value range calculated from the δ18OH2O value of faecal water, water that should be far more representative of the body water of the animal[39].
 It is unclear why this is the case without further work investigating animal P food sources and metabolic processes within the animal.

 CONCLUSIONS